rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 The epistemic fusion of all four *ranking-by-scoring* results delivers here a convincing transitive partial ordering, highly correlated with the given outranking digraph *g* (+0.847), supported by a criteria significance majority of 56.7% (see Lines 3-5 above) .

-A second strategy for constructing partial rankings makes usage of the *randomized Bachet* ranking rule.
+A second strategy for constructing partial rankings makes usage of the *randomized Bachet* ranking rules.

 On partially ranking with the Bachet rules
 ``````````````````````````````````````````